 If a subset of the submitted data will be published (public data).
 Clearance is demonstrated for data publication under compliance with the relevant laws.

+Input and output variables are characterized (with codes, classifications, triage tags, pixel or voxel labels, annotations, where they exist in the dataset).
+Whenever applicable, such characterization shall be conformed to existing health data standards, with the understanding that local or regional extension, restriction, profiling or adaption may be applied.

 Recommended

-Data and annotations/labels/output variables have been validated by an independent domain expert/specialist in terms of quality and suitability, especially in the case of automated data annotation procedures.

 Submitters transparently describe potential biases.
 (Bias can - arguably - not be avoided in typical cases of data acquisition and can be expected even in an expert setting.
 In hospitals, diagnoses and treatment decision are made by experts but might be biased towards reimbursement from health insurances.)

 The data qualifiers are described (degree of measurement precision, definition of the quality standards).
 The data are of sufficient size to create a statistically valid output report.
 (Otherwise, further data donors need to be found and added.)
 Further criteria of the data (heterogeneity, real-world relevance etc.) might be considered depending on the use case (to be defined by respective working groups and topic drivers).